neuroscout/neuroscout-cli/README.md

 Neuroscout is easy to use.
 Assuming you've already created an analysis on neuroscout.org, and have its analysis id (e.g.: `5xH937f`) you can run it in one line:

     docker run -it neuroscout/neuroscout-cli run 5xH937f

 Neuroscout will download the necessary images, analysis bundle, and fit your model.

-It's probably best to mount a local volume to the work dir, to access the outputs, and cache any downloaded MRI images:
+To cache the downloaded data, and output the results to a separate folder, mount the appropriate volumes:

-    docker run -it -v /local/dir:/work neuroscout/neuroscout-cli run 5xH937f
+    docker run -it -v /local/datadir:/data -v /local/outdir:/out neuroscout/neuroscout-cli run 5xH937f -o /out

-See the output of `neuroscout --help` for more informations:
+See the output of `neuroscout --help` for more information:

 ```
 Usage: